 How does Aria mitigate between beauty and natural fissures?

-“Sometimes when a stone is more exotic, it is more delicate.
-The reason many stone suppliers don’t carry this material is that it is a risk to transport, and even more delicate to fabricate.
-You have to really know what you are doing to move it and use it.
-Sometimes things are so beautiful, they are worth the risk.”
+Sometimes when a stone is more exotic, it is more delicate.
+The reason many stone suppliers don’t carry exotic material is that it is a risk to transport internationally.
+The stone supplier really has to know how to move the material safely.
+Sometimes things are so beautiful, they are worth the risk.

-Have you ever sent material back because it arrived in a lesser condition than you bought it?
+Has Aria ever sent material back because it arrived in a lesser condition than you bought it?